klauspost/readahead/README.md

 This is helpful for splitting an input stream into concurrent processing, and also helps smooth out **bursts** of input or output.

 This should be fully transparent, except that once an error has been returned from the Reader, it will not recover.
+A panic will be caught and returned as an error.

 The readahead object also fulfills the [`io.WriterTo`](https://golang.org/pkg/io/#WriterTo) interface, which is likely to speed up `io.Copy` and other code that use the interface.